sveltinio/components-library/packages/widgets/src/lib/components/pagesnavigator/README.md

 To simplify custom styles on the component we used the built-in solution for component theming using [style-props].

-Please, refer to the [Design-Rules] document to better understand how the component has been designed and how to customize the styles.
+Please, refer to the [Design Rules] document to better understand how the component has been designed and how to customize the styles.

-The CSS variables are defined in the [_variables.postcss](./_variables.postcss) file.
+The CSS variables are defined in the [variables.css](./variables.css) file.

 ### Examples